rinkykalburge/ecommerce-flower-shop/README.md

-# ecommerce-flower-shop
-🌸 A responsive e-commerce flower shop website built with HTML, CSS, and JavaScript, featuring a modern UI and seamless shopping experience.
 # 🌸 E-Commerce Flower Shop

-A modern and responsive e-commerce flower shop website built using **HTML, CSS, and JavaScript**.
-The project provides a clean user interface for browsing flowers and demonstrates responsive web design principles.
+A modern and responsive **Flower Shop** website built using **HTML5, CSS3, and JavaScript**.
+This project provides a clean and user-friendly interface for browsing flowers and demonstrates responsive web design principles.

 ## 🚀 Features

 * Responsive design for desktop, tablet, and mobile
-* Modern and attractive user interface
+* Attractive and modern user interface
-* Product catalog with flower collections
+* Flower gallery and product catalog
+* Shopping cart page
+* Contact page
 * Easy navigation
 * Fast and lightweight